 I disagree.
 There's a difference between stewing in your own self created drama, and exploring the source of your pain.
 The former contributes to perpetuate sex negativity and the other works to permanently heal it.
 Suppressing the pain won't work in the long term: it will just explode with greater force.
 But however these wounds come about, we are all responsible of becoming the person we want to be.

 So not only do Jenny and I have different opinions, we are making different journeys.
 It is my journey to learn from and grow past all the sex negative conditioning instilled in me.
-It’s why I work in personal development to help women like me out of their repressed patterning.
+It's why I work with survivors, so that I can help women like me out of their repressed patterning.
 Hers is lead the way in positive pussy thinking.
-It’s why Jenny is able to lead the way in creating awareness around group masturbation sessions developed to empower women who are confident enough to go there already.
+It's why Jenny is able to lead the way in creating awareness around group masturbation sessions developed to empower women who are confident enough to go there already.

 Jenny's sex positivity is a blessing.
 Something to aspire to.
 But my sex negativity is also a blessing.
 It allows me to empathize with those who also have it instead of blaming them for it.
 Women who have felt degraded and abused, come more readily to my door.
 They feel understood and comforted in the darkness of their bodily shame.
 There is an 'insane war on pussies' but I'm not the one armed with a sword.
 I'm the medic that goes to work on the fallen wounded.
 So it's great that Jenny's vagina has never smelt of shame.
 But I'm helping the women whose vaginas, through no fault of their own, still do.